Another new Mystery Knit Along (MKAL) that we are participating in with The Unique Sheep (TUS) and designed by Janine LeCras.

 How it works:

-Note to those who did the last MKAL: We will be honoring the coupon code that you received with your last clue from TUS.
+Note to those who did the last MKAL: We will be honoring the coupon code that you received with the full pattern for Rapunzel that was sent to you from TUS.

 Here are the important dates:

 Anyone who orders by December 11th can be assured that your order will arrive before the KAL.
 Ordering between December 11th and January 11th means we'll try our best, but no promises.

 Weekly "clues" will be sent out either via email or sent to your Ravelry library.